MarquezProject/marquez/README.md

 If you are also using Rollbar, be sure to add your Rollbar config as the first `<script/>` in `<head></head>` of `index.prod.html`.
 (See [Rollbar docs](https://docs.rollbar.com/docs/browser-js) for more info)

 If you are NOT using Rollbar, be sure to change the global `__ROLLBAR__` variable in `webpack.prod.js` to `JSON.stringify(false)` (this will disable any functionality in the `createRollbarMessage` function in `src/helpers`)

+#### Customization

+We encourage you to make Marquez your own!
+Feel free to change styles, add new components, etc.

+To get feedback on your customized version of Marquez, update the **FEEDBACK_FORM_URL** variable in the "plugins" section of `./webpack.prod.js`

 ### Contributing